3D and augmented reality (AR) tech is helping brands tick stubborn customer experience (CX) boxes – spectacularly and profitably.

 Neiman Marcus has innovated the Memory Mirror to take personalization to the next level.
 It enables fashionistas to browse and share outfits from all angles with the help of 3D and AR, and also maps shopper data to generate precise purchase recommendations.

-The innovation by Enhance can decode user behaviour with advanced analytics to offer valuable feedback in real time.
+The innovation by Enhance XR can decode user behaviour with advanced analytics to offer valuable feedback in real time.
 This allows manufacturers and brands to refine and customize products based on shopper sentiment, and thus deliver truly personalized outcomes.

 Connect with purpose and alignment with values